 How can I tell if a QR code has been tampered with?

 Physical signs include visibly overlaid stickers, misalignment, print quality different from the rest of the material.
 After scanning, verify that the URL matches expectations.
-Domains with intentional typos or unknown shorteners are red flags.
+Domains with intentional typos or unknown shorteners are warning signs.

 What is the company's liability if a customer falls for a scam via tampered QR code?

 Legally, it depends on context and jurisdiction.
 But reputationally, the brand suffers regardless of technical fault.
-That is why companies should invest in prevention (dynamic codes, monitoring, physical touchpoint auditing) and have an incident response plan ready to minimize damage when problems occur.
+That is why companies should invest in prevention (dynamic codes, monitoring, physical point audits) and have an incident response plan ready to minimize damage when problems occur.

 Does blockchain really increase QR code security?